xelfus23/exercise-generator/README.md

 -   **Race Condition Handling:** The initial versions of this code encountered a race condition where navigation occurred before data was fully updated.
 This was solved by the `useEffect` hook that only executes after the user state is updated.
 -   **`useEffect` Dependency Arrays:** Proper use of dependency arrays in `useEffect` hooks is crucial to manage side effects correctly.
 -   **Asynchronous Operations:** The code demonstrates the use of `async/await` for handling asynchronous Firebase operations, state updates, and API requests.
 -  **Single Source of Truth:** The `user` object in `AuthContextProvider` acts as the single source of truth for user data throughout the application.

-## Contributing

-Feel free to contribute to this project.
-Here's how:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Make your changes and commit (`git commit -m "Add some feature"`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Create a pull request.

 ## License